aokealy/blog-pokemon/README.md

 - First attempt of Deployment had a big issue with admin page not displaying css so I had to collectstatic which solved the issue.

+- Testing views was tough as testing is something that takes time to get used too but that is something I want to improve further down the line.

 # Technolgy used:
 - Python - Provides the functionality for the site.
 - HTML5 - Provides the content and structure for the website.